aayushi221/CARTOONIZATION/README.md

 # CARTOONIZATION
-This is a program to cartoonize an image without using deep learning.
+This is a program to cartoonize an image without using complex procedures such as deep learning/ ML.